farrynk/rulebook/docs/5_transactions.md

 - **5.7.1**&emsp;Free Agents have the option of which franchise to join if multiple Franchises make offers.
 They can also choose to decline all offers and remain a Free Agent.
 Free Agents cannot exercise this choice for Waiver claims.
 See [Section 5.2](5_transactions.md#52-waivers) for Waiver rules.

-- **5.7.2**&emsp;GMs and Free Agents may sign Free Agent Temporary Contracts for one match day.
+- **5.7.2**&emsp;GMs and Free Agents may sign Temporary Contracts for one match day or for all games played on a calendar day by a team.
 This is a substitution, as outlined in [Section 5.4](5_transactions.md#54-substitutions).
 The Free Agent’s contract MMR replaces the absent player’s contract MMR.

     - **5.7.2.1**&emsp;The Free Agent has the option to choose which team to substitute for if multiple teams make offers, and they can choose to decline a temporary contract with no consequences.

     - **5.7.2.2**&emsp;When using Temporary Substitutions, GM's may use any substitute player which keeps them under their teams cap.
 Under no circumstance may a GM exceed their team's cap.

-    - **5.7.2.3**&emsp;The replaced player cannot play on that team that match day.
+    - **5.7.2.3**&emsp;The replaced player must not play in at least one map that match day

-    - **5.7.2.4**&emsp;This temp contract requires the GM to play the Free Agent that match day.
+    - **5.7.2.4**&emsp;This temp contract requires the GM to play the Free Agent for at least one map if able to that match day.

-    - **5.7.2.5**&emsp;Free Agents must be signed 30 minutes before match start time.

 - **5.7.3**&emsp;New players may be brought into CSC mid-season as FAs should a special circumstance arise and be approved by the Admins.